MelbourneDeveloper/flutter_ioc_container/README.md

 ## Replace Dependencies with Test Doubles for Testing

-Pass a configure `configureOverrides` function into your root widget.
+Pass a `configureOverrides` function into your root widget.
 This allows you to replace dependencies with test doubles for testing.
 See the example widget [tests](example/test/widget_test.dart) for a full example.

 ```dart
 class MyApp extends StatelessWidget {